-- Hard disk drive activity LED: When this LED is lit, it indicates that either of the hard disk drives is in use. - System-locator LED: Use this blue LED to visually locate the server if it is in a location with numerous other servers.
+- Hard disk drive (HDD) activity LED: When this LED is lit, it indicates that either of the hard disk drives is in use. - System locator LED: Use this blue LED to visually locate the server if it is in a location with numerous other servers.
 If your server supports IBM Director, you can use IBM Director to light this LED remotely. - Information LED: When this LED is lit, it indicates that a noncritical event has occurred and is recorded in the error log.
-An LED near the failing component on the system board is also lit to help isolate the error. - System-error LED: When this LED is lit, it indicates that a system error has occurred.
+An LED near the failing component on the system board is also lit to help isolate the error (see "Error LEDs" on page 20). - System-error LED: When this LED is lit, it indicates that a system error has occurred.
 A system-error LED is also on the rear of the server.
-An LED near the failing component on the system board is also lit to help isolate the error.
+An LED near the failing component on the system board is also lit to help isolate the error (see "Error LEDs" on page 20).

-USB connectors: Connect a USB device to either of these connectors.
+USB connectors: Connect USB devices to these connectors.